 An all-in-one community engagement platform should increase efficiency and support inclusive, data-driven decision-making.
 When paired with traditional tactics like in-person meetings, community engagement software accelerates the development of public trust and enables governments to be compliant with open government laws and community inclusion standards.

+- Collaborative democracy is emerging just in time.
 Collaborative democracy, as the next phase in the evolution of democracy, will move forward not through more war, but rather through technological innovation.

+- Government processes are transforming.
 The future of the government process of community engagement hinges on the ability for practitioners to consider the transformative factors of agility, engagement, insight and effectiveness as they move forward.

+- Technology is expanding our reach.
 A unified community engagement approach when paired with traditional tactics like in-person meetings accelerates the development of public trust and enables governments to increase efficiency, compliance, inclusivity, and data-driven decision making.